patsylin/strangersThings/README.md

-# Strangers Things
+change? # Strangers Things

 🛍️ A not-so-spooky online marketplace!
 Strangers Things is a front-end React app that mimics Craigslist functionality, built using the Stranger's Things API from Fullstack Academy.
-The name is a play on *Stranger Things* — but instead of monsters and Demogorgons, you'll find posts, messages, and tokens!
+The name is a play on _Stranger Things_ — but instead of monsters and Demogorgons, you'll find posts, messages, and tokens!

 ## 🌟 Purpose